A Common Origin for the QCD Axion and Sterile Neutrinos from $SU(5)$ Strong Dynamics: Introduction

 The seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,GellMann:1980vs,Glashow:1979nm,Mohapatra:1979ia} provides a similarly elegant explanation of the hierarchy between the masses of neutrinos and charged leptons.
 Assuming order one Yukawa couplings, this is simply achieved by introducing right-handed neutrinos with masses $\gtrsim 10^{10}$~GeV.
-As is well-known, this scale is similar to the PQ scale.
-Given this coincidence and the possibility of realizing the PQ symmetry as an accidental symmetry, we seek a solution that relates these two scales via strong dynamics.
+As is well-known, this mass scale is similar to the PQ scale and the two can be related~\cite{Mohapatra:1982tc,Langacker:1986rj}.
+Given this coincidence of scales, and the possibility of realizing the PQ symmetry as an accidental symmetry, we seek a solution that relates these two scales via strong dynamics.
 The strong dynamics also has the advantage of naturally generating the PQ scale via dimensional transmutation, obviating the need to introduce explicit mass scales in the scalar potentials that are normally used to UV complete the axion Lagrangian, as in the KSVZ or DFSZ scenarios.

 A particularly interesting strong dynamics based on an $SU(5)$ gauge theory with massless, chiral fermions was recently considered in Ref.~\cite{Gavela:2018paw} to realize a high-quality QCD axion.
 The PQ symmetry was identified as a global symmetry of the strong dynamics and assumed to be spontaneously broken at a scale $f_{\rm PQ}$.
 This realises a low-energy QCD axion as a composite pseudo Nambu-Goldstone (NG) boson, thereby solving the strong CP problem in a similar manner to the original dynamical axion~\cite{Kim:1984pt,Choi:1985cb}.
 Furthermore, the local gauge and Lorentz symmetry accidentally preserves the $U(1)_{\rm PQ}$ global symmetry up to dimension nine terms in the low-energy effective Lagrangian, thereby ameliorating the axion quality problem.